dqops/dqo/docs/checks/column/uniqueness/distinct-count.md

 # distinct count data quality checks

-Column-level check that ensures that the number of unique values in a column does not fall below the minimum accepted count.
+A column-level check that ensures that the number of unique values in a column does not fall below the minimum accepted count.

 ___